Dicke superradiant enhancement of the heat current in circuit QED: The Dicke-superradiant heat valve

 Since the total Hamiltonian given by Eq.~\eqref{eq:H_tot_J} commutes with \( \hat{J}^2 \), the system dynamics is confined to a subspace characterized by a fixed value of \( J \).
 The allowed values for \( J \) are non-negative and follow the sequence \( J = N/2, (N-1)/2, (N-2)/2, \ldots \).
 Correspondingly, \( m_J \) can range from \( -J \) to \( J \) in integer steps, namely \( m_J = -J, -J+1, \ldots, J-1, J \).
 As an example, consider a system of \( N=2 \) qubits.
 Here, the total collective spin \( J \) can either be 1 or 0.
 This means that the system can either be in a triplet state (\( J=1 \)) with \( m_J=-1, 0, 1 \) or in a singlet state (\( J=0 \)) with \( m_J=0 \).

-We are interested in a scenario where the qubits are weakly coupled to the baths.
+Motivated by existing experimental setups \cite{Ronzani_NatPhys_2018}, we are interested in a scenario where the qubits are weakly coupled to the baths.
 In this regime, it is possible to invoke the Born-Markov approximation and describe the open system dynamics of the qubits with a suitable Lindblad master equation

 where $\hat{\rho}$ is the density operator of the qubits.
-The linear superoperator $\mathcal{D}(\hat{\rho})$, known as the dissipator, arises from integrating out the RLC circuits which are coupled to our system through the voltage $\hat{V}_i$.
-Within the Born-Markov approximation, the dynamics of the voltage is fully encoded in the voltage dynamical structure factor $S_{\hat{V}_i,\hat{V}_j}(\omega)$ \cite{Cattaneo_AdvQuantumTech_2021}.
+A detailed derivation of this Lindblad master equation is carried out in Appendix \ref{App:derivation_Lindblad}, while here we summarize the results needed for our analysis.
+The dissipator $\mathcal{D}(\hat{\rho})$ arises from integrating out the $RLC$ circuits which are coupled to our system through the voltage $\hat{V}_i$ (see Eqs.~(\ref{eq:Hint}) and (\ref{eq:H_tot_J})).
+Within the Born-Markov approximation weak-coupling approximation, the dynamics of the voltage is fully encoded in the voltage dynamical structure factor \cite{Cattaneo_AdvQuantumTech_2021} $S_{\hat{V}_i,\hat{V}_j}(\omega)$, defined in Eq.~\eqref{eq: voltage dynamical structure factor}, which describe the voltage fluctuations occurring in the $RLC$ circuits.

-A detailed derivation of the Lindblad master equation is carried out in Appendix \ref{App:derivation_Lindblad}, while here we summarize the results needed for our analysis.
 The interaction term in Eq.~\eqref{eq:H_tot_J}, coupling the qubits system with the two resonators, is proportional to $\hat{J}_x=\hat{J}_++\hat{J}_-$.
-Hence, after performing the secular approximation needed to derive a Lindblad master equation \cite{Petruccione}, the suitable Lindblad operators for our system, describing transitions between the Dicke states, can be conveniently written using the collective spin raising and lowering operators $\hat{J}_+$ and $\hat{J}_-$.
+Hence, after performing the secular approximation as needed to derive a Lindblad master equation \cite{Petruccione}, the suitable Lindblad operators for our system, describing transitions between the Dicke states induced by the exchange of energy with thermal baths, can be conveniently written using the collective spin raising and lowering operators $\hat{J}_+$ and $\hat{J}_-$.
 Hence, the total dissipator in Eq.~\eqref{eq:Lindblad} can be separated into contributions from the hot and cold baths:

 given by